Trump’s Proclamation Regarding Chinese Students and Researchers – Who Is Impacted?

 - anyone whose entry would further important U.S. law enforcement objectives, as determined by the Secretary of State, the Secretary of Homeland Security, or their respective designees, based on a recommendation of the Attorney General or his designee; or

 - anyone whose entry would be in the national interest, as determined by the Secretary of State, the Secretary of Homeland Security, or their respective designees.

 While no specific termination date has been provided, there is a 60-day review date to determine the effectiveness of the above and whether further action would be needed.

-The above has been provided for informational purposes only and does not constitute legal advice.
-Please contact your Clark Lau LLC attorney or competent immigration counsel for guidance specific to your situation.
+The above contains only highlights of the proclamation and has been provided for informational purposes only.
+Please contact your Clark Lau LLC attorney to determine whether the above applies to your circumstances.